Skip to content

 • For post-processing, the ffmpeg command will already have completed successfully, but the task will still be marked as failed due to the post-processing error.

 • sidecarPath [optional] – Specifies the path where FFmate should write a JSON "sidecar" file containing detailed information about the current task.
-This path supports Wildcards.
+This path supports wildcards.
 Your script can then read this file to get full context and make decisions accordingly.

 • What’s in the sidecard file?